ewjay/fapiwiki/FAPI_Meeting_Notes_2016-10-12.rst

 Pre-IIW (Sascha)
 ----------------
 * Location fixed (VM Ware).
 We will have time allocated.
 Likely to be 20 min.
-* Sascha is in the process of preparing a presentation.
-It should be ready for review next week.
+* Sascha reviewed IIW presentation.
+It is the current slide deck + progress, e.g., outreach, and draft status.
-* John will see Don tomorrow to ask for the est. of time and agenda.
+* Nat pointed out that it would be good idea to add a slide on the 2nd WD draft parts structure as well.

 Action::